Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Experiments

 \subsubsection{Experimental Results}

 In Table \ref{table:main_table}, we can clearly see that OLSS reaches the best performance with the same steps.
-The FID between images generated by OLSS and those by 1000-step DDIM is lower than any other schedulers, and the gap is significant when we use only 5 steps.
+The FID between images generated by OLSS and those by 1000-step DDIM is lower than other schedulers, and the gap is significant when we use only 5 steps.
 Considering the consistency of different schedulers, we observe that most schedulers generate similar images with the same settings except Euler.
 The FID of Euler is even larger than that of DDIM.
 This is because Euler's method computes the numerical solution of $\boldsymbol x_0$ iteratively along a straight line \cite{liu2022pseudo}, making the solution far from the origin $\boldsymbol x_0$.
 PNDM, another ODE-based scheduler, overcomes this pitfall by adjusting the linear transfer part in the iterative formula.
 Comprehensively, DPM-Solver++ performs the best among all baseline methods but still cannot outperform our method.
 Comparing OLSS and OLSS-P, we find that OLSS performs better than OLSS-P. It indicates that the path optimization algorithm further improves the performance.
-We also conduct a \emph{paired t-test} on FID scores of OLSS and the best baseline scheduler.
-The $p$-value is $0.0047$, indicating that the \emph{t-test} rejects the null hypothesis at the significance level $<0.5\%$.
-This shows OLSS is the best approximation of the complete generation process.

 In Table \ref{table:main_table_dataset}, the FID scores of OLSS are also the lowest.
 Even without the path optimization algorithm, OLSS-P can still outperform other schedulers.
 The gap between OLSS and other schedulers is more significant than that in Table \ref{table:main_table}, indicating that OLSS is more effective in generating images with a similar style.
 The main reason is that the generation process of images in a close domain follows a domain-specific pattern, and the learnable parameters in OLSS make it more suitable for the generation task.
 Additionally, the FID of PNDM is lower than DDIM, which is different from the first part of the experiments.
 We suspect that PNDM constructs a new generation pattern to generate realistic images rather than constructing an approximate process of the original process.